Obsession (1949 film): Production

 Film rights were acquired by the British producer Noel Madison.
 He also bought the rights to two other thrillers, Four Hours to Kill by Norman Krasna and The Last Mile by John Wexley.

 Part of the finance came from two rubber merchants, Colonels Weil and Prior.

 The film's director Edward Dmytryk, had recently left Hollywood following his appearance before the House Un-American Activities Committee.
 He travelled to England in mid-1948 and was granted a work permit by the Ministry of Labour under the foreign directors' quota agreement between producers and the film industry's trade unions.
 He signed a contract to direct the film with Nat Bronstein of Independent Sovereign Films on 1 October 1948.

 Filming took place near Grosvenor House and Coppel's home, which was converted into a temporary dressing room.

 Dmytryk went over the script with Coppel at a hotel at Lake Annecy.
 He later said Bronstein wanted a part in the film for his opera singing girlfriend, Marushka, and the producer was upset when one could not be found.

-Dmytryk says Robert Newton had to place a £20,000 bond guaranteeing his sobriety during production which went for 30 days.
-The director says Newton only started drinking on the last day of filming.
+Dmytryk said Robert Newton had to place a £20,000 bond guaranteeing his sobriety during production, which lasted 30 days, and that Newton only started drinking on the last day of filming.

 The plot involves disposing a body by dissolving it in acid.
 Because this appeared to have similarities to the case of the murderer John Haigh, the British Board of Film Censors initially refused to grant the film a certificate and its release was delayed.

 Reception

 Dymytryk later wrote the film "was eventually released to good reviews and decent box-office returns.
-But it was seven months before the film was in the bag, and in those seven months, Jean (his wife Jean Porter) and I learned how to triumph over adversity—at least temporarily—kept afloat by a weird mixture of grief and happiness, of love and anxiety, but never hope.
+But it was seven months before the film was in the bag, and in those seven months, Jean [his wife Jean Porter] and I learned how to triumph over adversity—at least temporarily—kept afloat by a weird mixture of grief and happiness, of love and anxiety, but never hope.
 Still, it was a period of small victories that permits us to remember it with a certain nostalgia, and when compared to the year and a half that followed, it was a picnic."